Islandora/islandora_usage_stats/README.md

 ## Introduction

-A module to track views and downloads of Islandora items.
+A module that tracks views and downloads of Islandora items, using the Drupal database.

 Features include:

 * Toggle to ignore common bots, with a configurable regex bot filter
 * View count uses session variables, and defaults to a 5 minute cooldown for repeated requests
 * IP Exclusion list to prevent artificially inflating counts while testing/developing/administrating
-* Several customizable blocks to display metrics
-* Report-generating interface at __Reports > Islandora Usage Stats Reports__
-* Object log views integration
-* Access log for all views and downloads
+* Logs all views and datastream downloads
+* Views integration

 Note: